realgarit/emerald-shiny-hunter/README.md

 ### Stability

+- All scripts use `mgba.log.silence()` to suppress mGBA debug output (prevents I/O blocking)
 - Automatic retry (up to 3 consecutive errors)
 - Status updates every 10 attempts or 5 minutes
-- Resets and reloads save on errors
+- Resets and reloads save on errors (starter scripts and route101)
-- Core is reset each iteration, file handles closed properly
+- Route 102 uses flee method - only resets on critical errors
 - Everything is logged to `logs/shiny_hunt_YYYYMMDD_HHMMSS.log`
 - Can run indefinitely without memory leaks